This simple, no-cook, homemade vanilla ice cream is creamy, refreshing, and so easy to make. It’s perfect all through the summer…and any time!

 You’ll notice that this recipe calls for heavy cream, and half and half.
 They have a higher fat content, with heavy cream having the highest amount.
 This fat content is what creates a creamier ice cream consistency.
 While you can substitute whole milk, or even 2% milk for the half and half, just know that it will not be as creamy.
 The lower fat content also has a tendency to end up being more icy after being stored in the freezer.
 Refrigerating the ice cream mixture before it goes into the ice cream freezer also helps it freeze faster and reduce the ice crystallization.

 - Place a layer of plastic wrap over the ice cream before putting on the lid.
 This helps prevent iciness after freezing.

 - Keep it in the back of the freezer to reduce graininess, and never the side of the door.
 The closer to the freezer opening, the more it warms and then re-freezes–a more consistent temperature helps to prevent that.

 - Freezer safety guidelines state that your freezer should be at least 0 degrees, and keeping to that guideline will also help maintain your ice cream in the best way.

 Simple Homemade Vanilla Ice Cream

-- pinch of salt
+- rock salt

 - Fresh Peach Crisp